-Brubaker assumed the keyboard for two unaccompanied works: an appropriately floating rendition of John Cage’s Dream (punctuated with chance peals from a nearby elevator) and a lithe account of Terry Riley’s rippling Keyboard Study No. 2.
+Brubaker assumed the keyboard for two unaccompanied works: an appropriately floating rendition of John Cage’s Dream (punctuated with chance pings contributed by a nearby elevator) and a lithe account of Terry Riley’s rippling Keyboard Study No. 2.
 Ekmeles countered with Breadmaking, a marvelously appealing Forrest Pierce composition that cast Mundy as a stylishly emphatic storyteller, delivering a Rumi text (in an English translation by Coleman Barks) over sustained drones and subtly fantastical vocalizations from fellow singers and vessels alike.

 Together, Brubaker and Ekmeles produced a hybrid befitting the occasion: as the keyboardist played Glass’s early, insistent Two Pages, the singers improvised harmonic clouds that sounded ideally idiomatic.
 Following one last Brubaker performance – Indescort, from the 15th century Codex Faenza – Ekmeles closed the set with another keen improvisation: a stately processional incorporating Beer’s pre-programmed composition.